Do I have to be registered with Disability Services to receive academic accommodations?

 Are Service and Emotional Support (Assistance) Animals allowed on campus?

 - Transylvania University is committed to making reasonable modifications to its rules, policies, and practices as required by law to afford people with disabilities an equal opportunity to access its programs, services, and activities.
-Please see the Service Animal/ESA page and the TU Service/ESA Policy for further information.
+Please see the Service Animal/ESA page and the Assistance Animal Policy for further information.